julelang/manual/src/common-concepts/variables.md

 Static variables are initialized once, they are living allocations over the life of the program.
 They are declared with the `static` keyword and, like constant variables, an initialize expression is required.

-In addition, a static variables must be type annotated.

 For example:
 ```jule
 static my_int: int = 20